Going to Hershey Pennsylvania on vacation?

 Cassel offers fine wines and cider while enjoying some downtime.
 Visit the winery or you can also purchase online here.

-Handcrafted beer made with all local ingredients.
-The brewery is open for tastings and dinner with indoor and outside seating.
+Handcrafted robust craft beer made with all local ingredients.
+The brewery is open for tastings and dinner with indoor and outdoor seating.
 They also have a General Store where you can purchase beer and merchandise to go.

-This golf course is only opened to its members or guest of the Hotel Hershey and the Hershey Lodge.
+This golf course is only open to its members or guests of the Hotel Hershey and the Hershey Lodge.

 A 9-hole golf course open to the public.

-A 18 hole all grass putting course is perfect if you want to practice your short game and is opened to the public.
+An 18-hole all-grass putting course is perfect if you want to practice your short game and is open to the public.

 Crossroads Antique Mall